WallStreetMojo

 …..
 Line of Code to perform the task

-I know it is difficult to understand from reading the syntax but using the example, you may be able to understand the concept.
+We know it is not easy to understand from reading the syntax but using the example, you may be able to understand the concept.

-Before I go-to examples, let me tell a few things about this statement.
+Before we become go-to examples, let me tell you a few things about this statement.

-• GoSub statement calls subroutine in VBA, which is named by a label within the same routine or Function.
+• The GoSub statement calls a subroutine in VBA, named by a label within the same routine or Function.

 • Both GoSub and Return should be within the same procedure.
-We cannot call another subroutine macro here.
+This is because we cannot call another subroutine macro here.

 • You can introduce any number of GoSub Return statements.

-• A return statement will continue the execution of the code from where it left off before it jumped to the subprocedure indicated by a label name.
+• A return statement will continue the execution of the code from where it left off before it jumps to the sub procedure indicated by a label name.

 How to use GoSub Return Statement in VBA?